RuslanPr0g/GoogleOAuth2Example/README.md

 Specify the client ID you created for your app in the Google Developers Console with the google-signin-client_id meta element. <br />
 <code>&lt;meta name="google-signin-client_id" content="YOUR_CLIENT_ID.apps.googleusercontent.com"&gt;</code><br />
 <blockquote>Note: You can also specify your app's client ID with the client_id parameter of the gapi.auth2.init() method.</blockquote>

+<br /><br />

+## Add a Google Sign-In button
+The easiest way to add a Google Sign-In button to your site is to use an automatically rendered sign-in button.
+With only a few lines of code, you can add a button that automatically configures itself to have the appropriate text, logo, and colors for the sign-in state of the user and the scopes you request.<br />

+To create a Google Sign-In button that uses the default settings, add a div element with the class g-signin2 to your sign-in page: <br />
+<code><div class="g-signin2" data-onsuccess="onSignIn"></div></code><br />